aramvisser/blend2d.cr/README.md

 It also does things differently to make them more crystal like.

-- Methods that return a `BLResult` in the C Api either return `true` or throw an exception on error.
+- Methods that return a `BLResult` in the C Api either throw an exception on error.
 - Getter and setter methods that start with `get` and `set` act like accessors, i.e. `Context#fill_style=` or `Context#comp_op`.